-ELLENBROOK IPS INFORMATION FOR PARENTS
+ELLENBROOK PS INFORMATION FOR PARENTS

 Classroom doors open at 8.30am, to enable students to get ready for the day.

 The educational programs begin at 8.45am.
 All students should be in their classrooms and ready to start lessons by this time.
 If children are late to school they miss roll call, morning routines and other activities that set the context for the day.

 Students must wait in the Senior Block alcove before the 8.30am siren because teachers are not able to supervise other areas of the school.

 School will start and finish at the same time for years PP – Year 6 children.
 Kindergarten parents should consult the Kindergarten/Pre-Primary Handbook.

 Recess and Lunch times are the same for all year 1 to 6 classes.

 |LUNCH eating time||1.15pm – 1.25pm||LUNCH eating time||1.15pm – 1.25pm|

 |LUNCH play time||1.25pm – 1.50pm||LUNCH play time||1.25pm – 1.50pm|